icgc/icgc-get/README.md

 | `cghub`          | Cancer genomic hub          |

 Prepend each repository with the `-r`, for example `-r aws-virginia -r ega`.
 The repositories will be processed with priority corresponding to theorder they are specified
-Second you must specify an ICGC File id or maifest file id corresponding to the file you wish to download.
+Second you must specify an ICGC File id or manifest file id corresponding to the file you wish to download.
 If this is for a manifest file append the tags `-m` or `--manifest`.
 This will specify the file or files to be downloaded.  **The EGA repository does not currently support downloads using a manifest file.**  It is possible to specify multiple file ID's when downloading from the gdc or cghub repositories.  **The EGA and ICGC repositories do not currently support this functionality**